-If Spanish learners of English reuse their five native vowel categories /i, e, a, o, u/ in their initial perception of English, they should already be able to handle a five-way contrast, even if this falls short of what is necessary to speak an L2 with 13 vowels proficiently.
+We claim that L2 learners aim at minimizing the probability of perceptual confusion, just like the L1 learners of the previous section.
+It is advantageous not to start where L1 learners start, namely without any vowel categories at all.
+If Spanish learners of English reuse their five native vowel categories /i, e, a, o, u/ in their initial perception of English, they will already be able to handle a five-way contrast, even if this is far off from what is necessary to speak a target language with 13 vowels proficiently.
 This reuse of L1 categories is an instance of the transfer of language-specific structures (Polivanov, 1931).
-Additionally, if the beginning Spanish learner of English enters the Scottish production environment, she will probably map /i/ and /ɪ/ to her Spanish /i/ and /e/, respectively, as these are the two categories closest to the average realizations of the vowels in the L2 (from Figure 2, the Scottish boundary is about 400 Hz; according to Bradlow, 1996, the Spanish boundary lies near 430 Hz).
-This is shown in Figure 9, which also shows that the Spanish learner of the Southern English variety will probably initially map both /i/ and /ɪ/ to her native /i/ category.
+In addition, if the beginning Spanish learner of English enters the Scottish production environment, she will probably map /i/ and /i/ to her Spanish /i/ and /e/, respectively, since these are the two categories closest to the average realizations of the vowels in the target language (from Figure 2, the Scottish boundary is about 400 Hz; according to Bradlow, 1996, the Spanish boundary lies near 430 Hz).
+This is shown in Figure 9, which also shows that the Spanish learner of the Southern English variety will probably initially map both /i/ and /i/ to her native /i/ category.
 This reuse of L1 mappings is an instance of the transfer of language-specific processes.
 Both kinds of transfer give L2 learners a head start.

-The perceptual behavior of beginning L2 learners can be seen as a case of foreign language speech perception.
-The PAM by Best (1995) distinguishes the two strategies depicted in Figure 9.
-For the L2 Scot, each of the two average vowel tokens falls inside the production-perception space of a separate L1 category; Best calls this two-category assimilation.
+The perceptual behaviour of beginning L2 learners can be seen as a case of foreign-language speech perception.
+The Perceptual Assimilation Model by Best (1995) distinguishes the two strategies depicted in Figure 7.
+For the L2 Scot, each of the two average vowel tokens falls inside the production/perception space of a separate L1 category; Best calls this two-category assimilation.
 For the L2 Southerner, by contrast, the two average vowel tokens fall inside the same L1 category; Best calls this single-category assimilation.